Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/3-longest-prefix-match.md

 "Trillions, in larger nodes."

-"…wow.
+"...wow.
 So then you *definitely* need something easy for a computer."

 "We have the same problem in actual networks.
 The ‘network address’ which you never actually see?
 It identifies both a destination network *and* a destination node, and it’s variable in length."

 She considered.
-"That means it needs to take multiple steps to look up…whatever it needs to look up, I guess?"
+"That means it needs to take multiple steps to look up... whatever it needs to look up, I guess?"

 "Yes, sometimes thousands of steps.
 The router—that’s the machine which routes traffic between networks—"